The Immaculate Collection: Legacy

 Nick C Levine from Dazed magazine stated that The Immaculate Collection cemented Madonna's iconic status and "distilled her early career into one era-defining pop single after another."
 According to Stephen Thomas Erlewine of AllMusic, the album "captured the time when Madonna was the defining figure of American pop culture."
-Mike Wass from Idolator described the album as "a time capsule of the 1980s... [showing] the Queen of Pop's progression from bubblegum-pop diva to the risk-taking, rule-breaking icon she went on to become in the 1990s."
+Mike Wass from Idolator described the album as "a time capsule of the 1980s... [showing] the Queen of Pop's progression from bubblegum-pop diva to the risk-taking, rule-breaking icon she became in the 1990s."
 James Rose from Daily Review retrospectively described The Immaculate Collection as "a story of women and pop music in the decade leading to 1990... pop music history, in itself a living timeline of an era."
-Writing for The Guardian, Lucy O'Brien recommended The Immaculate Collection for listeners who want to discover Madonna's back catalog since her 1980s hits "are brilliantly captured" on the album.
+Writing for The Guardian, Lucy O'Brien recommended The Immaculate Collection for listeners who want to explore Madonna's back catalog, writing that her 1980s hits "are brilliantly captured" on the album.

-The album has been featured on a number of all-time lists by music critics.
+The album has appeared on several all-time lists by music critics.
 The New York Times dubbed The Immaculate Collection as one of the definitive album releases of the century.
 Rockdelux also named it one of the greatest albums of the 20th century.
 In 2003, the album was ranked number 278 on Rolling Stone magazine's list of "The 500 Greatest Albums of All Time".
-The latest update of the Rolling Stone list was published in September 2020, showing the album rising to number 138.
+The most recent update of the Rolling Stone list was published in September 2020 and placed the album rising to number 138.
 Blender magazine placed the album at number one on their "100 Greatest American Albums of All Time" list, explaining: